 We offer an ambitious Design Technology curriculum, which is shaped to reflect the unique needs of our pupils and develop their confidence to express themselves through a wide range of media and methods, including textiles, construction, design, electronics, food and materials.
 Children are encouraged to see the opportunities that a career in design can bring.

 DT is closely linked across the curriculum, so that pupils can link their design experiences to their cultural understanding and a broader understanding of the world.
 DT topics are planned to coincide with topics covered in Geography, History, RE, PSHE and Science to maximise curriculum links.
 Each year group completes an in-depth study of a designer and as they move through the school, children are able to articulate about designers and why they work the way they do.
+We use the Kapow scheme of work to give our lessons a base.
+We tailor each lesson to meet the needs of our children.

 Children are given opportunities to explore the details of construction, design, products and materials in the world around them and give them the skills to reproduce those details in their designs and products.
 At the same time, children develop and build their hand/eye co-ordination and fine motor skills, gradually building, year on year, to allow children to use tools and manipulate materials with intent.
 Examples include: control of tools such as hot glue guns, saws and drills as well as cooking equipment to create a range of products.